Conformal Prediction: a Unified Review of Theory and New Challenges: Recent Advances in Conformal Prediction

 \subsection{Inductive Prediction}

-A relevant problem of conformal predictors is their computational inefficiency.
-Over time, an extensive literature has developed to address this issue.
-In particular, \textit{inductive conformal predictors\/} (ICPs) have been proposed.
+While being very straightforward from a mathematical point of view, Transductive (or "Full") Conformal predictors are very computationally intensive and, over time, an extensive literature has developed to address this issue.
+In particular, \textit{inductive conformal predictors\/} (ICPs), also referred as \textit{split conformal predictors\/} have been proposed

 ICPs were first proposed by \cite{papadopoulos2002inductive} for regression and by \cite{papadopoulos2002qualified} for classification, and in the online setting by \cite{vovk2002online}.
 Before the appearance of inductive conformal predictors, several other possibilities had been studied, but not with great success.
 To speed computations up in a multi-class pattern recognition problem which uses support vector machines in its implementation, \cite{saunders2000computationally} used a hashing function to split the training set into smaller subsets, of roughly equal size, which are then used to construct a number of support vector machines.
 In a different way, just to mention but a few, \cite{ho2004learning} exploit the adiabatic version of incremental support vector machine, and lately \cite{vovk2013transductive} introduces Bonferroni predictors, a simple modification based on the idea of the Bonferroni adjustment of p-values.